oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ### Processing rules

-* If the request itself is not valid or if the given resource or audience are unknown, or are unacceptable based on policy, the authorization server in trust domain A MUST deny the request.
+* If the request itself is not valid or if the given resource or audience are unknown, or are unacceptable based on policy, the authorization server in trust domain A MUST deny the request as defined in Section 2.2.2 of {{RFC8693}}.
 * The authorization server in trust domain A MAY add, remove or change claims.
 See [Claims transcription](#claims-transcription).

 ### Token Exchange Response